eudoxia0/crane/README.md

 # Documentation

-The manual is provided in [org-mode](http://orgmode.org/) format in `docs/manual.org`.
-It can be compiled to HTML or PDF, or you can grab a copy from the site (Soon).
+The manual is provided in Markdown format in `docs/manual.md`.
+A document on the internals is also provided.
+The `crane-docs` system compiles those to PDF, and `crane-web` compiles them to HTML in addition to generating the site.

 # Notes